 As of 11 June 2019, 2084 cases (1990 confirmed and 94 probable), including 1405 deaths (a case fatality rate of 67%), have been reported in the North Kivu and Ituri provinces of the DRC.
 A total of 118 health care workers have been infected.
 This makes it the second largest outbreak of Ebola since the 2014-2016 outbreak in West Africa.
 A disproportionate number of women (57%) and children (29%) have been infected during this outbreak.

 The WHO rate the risk of national and regional spread as very high, but the global risk level is low.
-The affected areas share borders with Rwanda and Uganda, and the WHO notes that the prolonged humanitarian crisis and deterioration of security in this area sometimes limits the implementation of response activities.
-There has been increased violence reported recently, including large-scale, organised attacks on Ebola treatment centres.
+The overall level of risk at a national level in Uganda is considered to be moderate.
+WHO notes that the prolonged humanitarian crisis and deterioration of security in this area sometimes limits the implementation of response activities.
+There has been increased violence reported, including large-scale, organised attacks on Ebola treatment centres.
 The country is also experiencing other epidemics (e.g., malaria, cholera, vaccine-derived poliomyelitis).